Skip Navigation

 Annotation: This report provides information about the American Academy of Pediatric Dentistry (AAPD) Foundation's vision, mission, planning objectives, shared accomplishments, progress made, and future plans.
 Topics include access to care grants, Dental Home Day, Leadership and Advanced Leadership Institutes, contributions, and AAPD member participation.

-Keywords: Children, Collaboration, Dental care, Family centered care, Financing, Grants, Leadership, Oral health, Participation, Pediatric care, Public private partnerships, Relationships
+Keywords: Children, Collaboration, Family centered care, Financing, Grants, Leadership, Oral health, Oral health care, Participation, Pediatric care, Public private partnerships, Relationships

 Cashman J, Linehan P, Purcell L, Rosser M, Schultz S, Skalski S. 2014.
 Leading by convening: A blueprint for authentic engagement.
 Alexandria, VA: National Association of State Directors of Special Education, 101 pp.